Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 At 59 pages, you will find The Prepper’s Guide to Food Storage to be concise and to the point.
 Perhaps even more important, it is a reference guide, pure and simple.
 There are no sales pitches, no links to buy stuff and no innuendo about doing anything other than putting together a food storage program for yourself and your family.
 (Those of you that follow my Facebook page know that Amazon e-books fronting as sales pitches are one of my extreme peeves.)

-The e-book is being sold for $3.99 and if there is enough interest, I will also publish a print version.
 That said, my focus next year will be to completely rewrite and expand the 12 Months of Prepping series so that it too, can be published on Amazon.

 The Final Word